szaimen/Nextcloud-NAS-Guide/README.md

 1. Wait until everything is installed
 1. Choose **Local (DNS on gateway)**, because then you can choose the DNS server in your router in one place for all your devices
 1. Wait until everything is installed
 1. Deselect any apps that you don't want to install.
-(It is recommended to **deselect IssueTemplate, Mail & Group-Folders**)
+(It is recommended to **deselect IssueTemplate, Mail & Group-Folders**.
+If you wonder: you will be able to install all those apps manually directly over the Nextcloud GUI if you should ever need them in the future.)
 1. Click `OK` to **reboot** your server

 Now the initial Nextcloud setup should be done.